pynetscript/o365/README.md

 # cron job

-- I have added a cron job to run the script every 10 minutes.
+- Microsoft suggests that we run this check every hour so I have created a cron job to run the script every 10 minutes.